fewlaps/slim-jpg/README.md

 ## May I use it Android?

 Nope.
-SlimJpeg targets the rocky server-side guys.
+SlimJPG targets the rocky server-side guys.
 The library uses `javax.imageio.ImageIO` that is not included in Android.
 D'oh!
 If you try it you'll end with a `java.lang.NoClassDefFoundError: Failed resolution of: Ljavax/imageio/ImageIO;`.
 It was harder for me than for you...

 ## How does SlimJPG manage the color profiles?